amaan4152/3D-Pose-Estimation/Install-Ubuntu.md

    6. Download the CameraCalibration folder, consisting of a .cpp file and a MakeFile.
    7. Enter its directory, and use `cmake .` and `make` to configure and build the Camera Calibration app.
    8. Launch the application using `./CameraCalibCV`.
 You may calibrate your cameras now if you wish, but make sure the application functions properly before continuing.
+7. Install OpenPose
+   1. Download OpenPose using `git clone https://github.com/CMU-Perceptual-Computing-Lab/openpose`, enter the created directory, and download submodules using `git submodule update --init --recursive --remote`.
+   2. Install prerequisites using `sudo bash ./scripts/ubuntu/install_deps.sh`.
+   3. Use `mkdir build && cd ./build` to create and enter the build directory.
+   4. Use `cmake-gui ..` and select **Configure**.
+Wait until new options are shown highlighted in red, and select your preferences.
+Then, select **Configure** and **Generate** and close the GUI.
+   5.